 - 2122.6.1 Punctual and regular attendance is an essential job requirement.
 Employees are therefore expected to be at work as scheduled and to arrange personal matters around working hours.
 Employees are also expected to return from their breaks and meal periods on time.
-Except in an emergency, employees must have advance permission to leave work before they are regularly scheduled to do so. - 2122.6.2 Although employees are expected to be at work on time, the District understands that this is not always possible.
-If an employee is unable to report to work as scheduled for any reason, he/she must notify his or her manager as early as possible, but in no case later than 30 minutes before the employee's shift is scheduled to begin.
+Except in an emergency, employees must have advance permission to leave work before they are regularly scheduled to do so. - Although employees are expected to be at work on time, the District understands that this is not always possible.
+If an employee is unable to report to work as scheduled for any reason, theymust notify their manager as early as possible, but in no case later than 30 minutes before the employee's shift is scheduled to begin.
 Employees must notify their manager of the reason for their absence and when they expect to return to work.
 If the employee's manager is not available, the employee should leave a message and call back later to speak directly with the manager.
 Failure to notify the manager of the intent to be tardy or absent may result in disciplinary action, up to and including termination.
-If the employee's manager is unavailable, he or she should contact Human Resources.
+If the employee's manager is unavailable, they should contact Human Resources.

-POLICY TITLE: Letters of Recommendation POLICY NUMBER: 2124
+POLICY TITLE: Letters of Recommendation

 2124.1 The Board of Directors recognize that the District faces exposure to significant liability through the provision of letters of recommendation of District employees.
 The Board finds that it is, therefore, in the best interest of the District to ensure that letters of recommendation issued by individuals in their capacity as District employees, or which could be reasonably interpreted as written in the individual's capacity as a District employee, be accurate and conform to all requirements of law.
-Therefore, the General Manager or his/her designee is directed to create and implement a practice whereby all letters of recommendation are reviewed and approved by the General Manager or his/her designee before dissemination.
+Therefore, the General Manager or their designee is directed to create and implement a practice whereby all letters of recommendation are reviewed and approved by the General Manager or their designee before dissemination.

-- 2124.1.1 The General Manager or designee shall process all requests for references, letters of recommendation, or information about the reasons for separation regarding all District employees other than himself/herself.
-All letters of recommendation to be issued on behalf of the District for current or former employees must be approved by the General Manager or his/her designee. - 2124.1.2 At his/her discretion, the General Manager or his/her designee may refuse to give a recommendation.
-Any recommendation he/she gives shall provide a careful, truthful, and complete account of the employee's job performance and qualifications.
+- 2124.1.1 The General Manager or designee shall process all requests for references, letters of recommendation, or information about the reasons for separation regarding all District employees other than themselves.
+All letters of recommendation to be issued on behalf of the District for current or former employees must be approved by the General Manager or their designee. - 2124.1.2 At their discretion, the General Manager or their designee may refuse to give a recommendation.
+Any recommendation they gives shall provide a careful, truthful, and complete account of the employee's job performance and qualifications.